 Trees and other large plants are a high risk of causing faults and fires around electricity assets.
 We take your safety and the security of your electricity supply seriously and need to ensure that our electrical assets are operating properly.
 To do this we have an obligation to clear any vegetation that may pose a risk.

 The Electricity Safety Act, including the introduction of the Electrical Safety (Electric Line Clearance) regulations in 2015, requires us to meet certain minimum standards with regards to our vegetation management plans.
-Energy Safe Victoria (ESV) is the government agency responsible for electrical safety issues, and ensuring network companies like ourselves meet our responsibilities
+Energy Safe Victoria (ESV) is the government agency responsible for electrical safety issues, and ensuring network companies like ourselves meet our responsibilities.

 Our annual cutting schedule is determined by regulatory obligations, vegetation growth, and other factors.
 Typically, you will receive a physical notification between 14 and 60 days prior to cutting on or near your property unless the cutting is deemed to be urgent.
 In that case, we may need to cut before we are able to notify you to ensure that we are maintaining a safe and secure network.
-If that happens we will leave a notification for you, post cutting.

 It is a separate crew that collects debris than the team that trims because different machinery is required for each job.

 We try our best to make sure that any debris from trimming is stored out of the way until we can return to collect it and typically field crews are able to collect debris within 10 days from the time of cutting.

 If you feel that the required time between cutting and collection has passed, please get in contact with us and we’ll get back to you as soon as possible.